 - Practice righting reactions and protective responses

-- In Prone: Use movement to enable child to weight shift and disperse weight bearing symmetrically through upper extremities.
+In Prone: Use movement to enable child to weight shifting and symmetric weight bearing through upper extremities.

-- Joint Compressions, when done appropriately by trained clinicians, can help to promote increased co-activation of muscles around the joint and help child maintain joint in alignment against gravity.
+- Joint Compressions, when done appropriately, can help to promote increased co-activation of muscles around the joint and help child maintain joint in alignment against gravity.

-- Perform compressions on well aligned joints supported by therapist (begin proximal to distal).
+- Perform compressions on well aligned joints (begin proximal to distal).

 - Use graded force to approximate the joints without overloading them, and joint distraction that is graded to align the joints without over stressing them.